google/WebFundamentals/src/content/en/tools/puppeteer/articles/ssr.md

 search engines) don't support these new goodies.
 If said feature plays a critical role in rendering your page, the search bot hits the app, gets JS errors, and can't render your busted page.
-That can have adverse effect on search indexing and SEO.
+That can have adverse effect on search indexing.

 ## Prerendering pages using headless Chrome {: #headless }

 All search engines know HTML.
-What we need to "solve" the SEO problem is a tool that produces HTML from executing JS. 🤔 What if I told you there is such a tool?
+What we need to "solve" the indexing problem is a tool that produces HTML from executing JS. 🤔 What if I told you there is such a tool?